Alpine Climbing Course

 -

-Use of climbing gear including climbing harness with adjustable leg loops, carabiners, belay device/descender, prussics & slings, helmet, ice axe, ice hammer, crampons
+Climbing gear including harness, carabiners, belay device, prussics, slings, helmet, ice axe, ice hammer, and crampons are provided.

 -